switchboard-xyz/switchboard/cli/README.md

                                 <options: localnet|devnet>
+  --detach                      keep the localnet rpc running --mainnetBeta                 WARNING: use mainnet-beta solana cluster --mainnetRpcUrl=<value>       [default: https://api.mainnet-beta.solana.com/] Solana mainnet RPC URL to use for the
+                                oracle task runner
-  --detach                      keep the localnet rpc running --mainnetBeta                 WARNING: use mainnet-beta solana cluster --nodeImage=<value>           [default: dev-v2-RC_01_05_23_03_24] public key of the oracle to start-up --oracleKey=<value>           public key of the oracle to start-up --programId=<value>           alternative Switchboard program ID to interact with
+  --nodeImage=<value>           [default: dev-v2-RC_01_05_23_03_24] public key of the oracle to start-up --oracleKey=<value>           public key of the oracle to start-up --programId=<value>           alternative Switchboard program ID to interact with